Nissan Micra: Super S

-Micra Challenge

-In Greece, a hot hatch version was developed to compete with the massively successful Peugeot 106 Rallye and Fiat Punto GT.
-It was based on the CG13DE 16-valve engine but had a more aggressive overhead cam and a completely new exhaust system which together made 20 more horsepower.
-It was equipped with Eibach coilovers and Kayaba buffer suspension.
-Just like the Super S, it was fitted with 175/60/R13 tires.

-Latent Popularity

-In the UK and Europe over, the K11 Micra's cheap and reliable nature would lend itself to both civilian and motorsport application, but it would find great success many years on in both its home and export markets.

-Despite the image it had garnered of a "grandparent's car" or as a "first car" in its home markets, the Micra would slowly become a hit among those looking for cheap motoring thrills.
-Various aftermarket products to modify them would be produced to improve the handling, power and aesthetics of the car.

 Third generation (K12; 2002)

 Micra K12 (2002)

 The next version of the Micra, the K12, was unveiled in production form at the 2002 Paris Motor Show, following the lines of the Nissan mm.e concept car presented the year before at the Frankfurt Motor Show.
 It was introduced to the Japanese market in February 2002 and to the European market at the end of 2002., The car was restyled, featuring a new, 70 mm longer wheelbase (developed with Renault), increased height and width, and prominent headlamps extending into the wings/fenders.
 The redesign coincided with the Japanese Nissan dealership network Nissan Cherry Store being renamed Nissan Red Stage in 1999.
 Other features included a sliding rear seat and optional keyless ignition.
 The range of engines included improved 1.2 (CR12DE) and 1.4 (CR14DE) petrol models, and a Renault-sourced 1.5 diesel unit (K9K).
 The automatic CVT transmission of the previous model was replaced by a conventional automatic transmission.

 Though its successor came out in 2010, the K12 was produced up through model year 2011.

 Euro NCAP tested a Micra 1.2 S in 2003 achieving safety ratings of: